rubensgomes/serverless-java/README.md

-# srvless-java
+# Justification for this project

-A playground Spring Boot project to learn about Serverless.
+A playground Spring Boot project to experiment with Spring Cloud Function.